-The Northeast Big Data Innovation Hub Seed Fund is designed to promote collaboration and support the cross-pollination of tools, data, and ideas across disciplines and sectors including academia, industry, government, and communities.
+The Northeast Big Data Innovation Hub Seed Fund program is designed to promote collaboration and support the cross-pollination of tools, data, and ideas across disciplines and sectors including academia, industry, government, and communities.
 Funding provided through this program is intended to support the northeast region and align with the Major Goals and Focus Areas of the Northeast Big Data Hub.

 For more information about the seed fund grant program, scroll down or click through the navigation bar below.
 Contact email@example.com with any questions.